Studio Art Entry-Portfolio Review Process

 3. What if I am not a UNT student?

-Acceptance into the concentration does not constitute acceptance to UNT.
+Acceptance into the concentration does not constitute acceptance into UNT.
 You must be accepted by UNT Admissions to pursue a B.F.A. at UNT.
-But, you absolutely may submit your portfolio in advance of your application and acceptance to the university.
-All eligibility requirements still apply; transfer GPA will be reviewed in place of a UNT GPA.
+But you absolutely may submit your portfolio in advance of your application and acceptance to the university.
+All eligibility requirements still apply; the current or transfer GPA is considered the overall or cumulative GPA.

 4. What if I don't pass the entry review?

-You will receive feedback on your portfolio, and you may reapply in any subsequent long semester.
-You should discuss additional details and course planning with your CVAD academic advisor.
+You may request feedback on your portfolio, and you may reapply in any subsequent long semester.
+You should discuss additional details and course planning with a CVAD academic advisor.

 5. When will I be notified of acceptance?